Daniel Mendelsohn on his journey with his father through Homer's Odyssey

 American writer and critic Daniel Mendelsohn's work is described as "irresistible."

 His bestselling book The Lost: A Search for Six of Six Million, which explores his family's tragic past in the Second World War, won the National Book Critics Circle Award.
-Now he has a new memoir, An Odyssey: A Father, a Son, and an Epic.
+Now he has another memoir, An Odyssey: A Father, a Son, and an Epic.
 Moving and illuminating, it's an account of what happened when his elderly father sat in on his university seminar on Homer's epic poem, and the cruise they later took together, tracing the journey of the Greek hero.

 Mendelsohn's background as a classical scholar gives him a unique angle on contemporary pop culture and his essays appear regularly in The New Yorker and The New York Review of Books.
 Eleanor Wachtel spoke with Daniel Mendelsohn in Toronto.